Obiente/Cloud/docs/guides/vps-gateway-setup.md

 - **DHCP Management**: Automatically allocates and tracks IP addresses for VPS instances
 - **SSH Proxying**: Routes SSH connections to VPS instances without requiring SSH keys on the Proxmox node
 - **Network Isolation**: Gateway network can be isolated from the main Proxmox network
-- **Centralized Management**: Single service manages all VPS networking
+- **Per-Node Management**: Each Proxmox node has its own gateway service instance for optimal network routing

 ### Connection Architecture (Forward Connection Pattern)